1-4 Sophia University Global Features

 Sophia University has offered a short-term international program called Summer Session in Asian Studies for the past 50 years, attracting large numbers of international students.
 In AY2018, the form of the program was altered, and the University provided it as the Summer Session in East Asian Studies and Japanese language twice in June and July until AY2019.
 Also, since AY2013, another program called January Session for Japanese Studies has been offered mainly to students from Oceanian countries in January.

-In AY2022 due to COVID-19, Summer Session in East Asian Studies was held online in July 2022 and January Session in Japanese Studies was held online in January 2023.
+In AY2023, Summer Session in East Asian Studies and January Session in Japanese Studies was held in-person, in July and in January, after the recess and offering in virtual format during COVID-19 period.

 Inquiries about the